apache/spark/docs/concepts.rst

 are 3 main type of operators:

--  **Sensor:** Waits for events to happen, it could be a file appearing in HDFS, the existance of a Hive partition or for an arbitrary MySQL query to return a row.
+-  **Sensor:** Waits for events to happen, it could be a file appearing in HDFS, the existence of a Hive partition or for an arbitrary MySQL query to return a row.
 -  **Remote Execution:** Trigger an operation in a remote system, this could be a HQL statement in Hive, a Pig script, a map reduce job, a